EgosOwn/gosmartkeyboard/security/Authentication.md

 ## Checking authentication

-When a client connects, the [websocket server](Server.md) checks the token they send against the stored token.
+When a client connects, the [websocket endpoint](Server.md) checks the token they send against the stored token.

-We use a constant time comparison to avoid timing attacks.
+We use a constant time comparison to avoid timing attacks, although it is not clear if this is necessary in this case.

 ``` go